 Recruitment process – Investment Banks in India

 If you ever dream of being part of the investment banking industry in India, here’s how you can crack the code.
-But a word of caution – thousands and thousands of students are going for the same route and as a result, you may get lost in the crowd.
+But a word of caution – thousands and thousands of students are going the same route and as a result, you may get lost in the crowd.

-Have a glance at the recruitment process of these investment banks in India, so that you can prepare well and reach toward your dream jobs –
+Have a glance at the recruitment process of these investment banks in India, so that you can prepare well and reach your dream jobs –

 - Never try to tap insider’s information to crack the interview: As an investment banker, you need to be trustworthy as you will be handling millions of bucks of important clients.
 So, don’t try for any quick fix.
 Rather try to highlight why you are a good match for the job.

-- Selection process: Selecting best candidates for investment banking is quite different than other sorts of jobs.
+- Selection process: Selecting the best candidates for investment banking is quite different than other sorts of jobs.
 Usually, the candidates are judged on the basis of their technical skills, leadership ability, communication & interpersonal skills and self-motivation.
 First of all, the resumes are selected by the MD and then the shortlisted candidates are called for the interview.
 During the first round, most of the candidates are screened out.
 Only a few best candidates fit the bill and asked for the last round.
 If the number of candidates is huge, then there is a chance of biases as not all interviewers would be able to all the candidates.
-On the final round, the HR will brief the candidates about what they can expect during the interview.
+In the final round, HR will brief the candidates about what they can expect during the interview.
 And then on the basis of consensus, the offer is released to the person who turns out to be most suitable for the company and its clients.

-- The most important thing: When an MD of an investment banker asked what is the one thing that separates the best candidate from the rest, he mentioned that GPAs are only important for first time screening; but ultimately what matters most is the willingness of the candidate to make their mark in investment banking industry.
-He also mentioned that most of the candidates apply in investment banking jobs just for money; very few want to go for the love of investment banking and they are the best of the lot in most cases.
+- The most important thing: When an MD of an investment banker asked what is the one thing that separates the best candidate from the rest, he mentioned that GPAs are only important for first time screening; but ultimately what matters most is the willingness of the candidate to make their mark in the investment banking industry.
+He also mentioned that most of the candidates apply in investment banking jobs in India just for money; very few want to go for the love of investment banking and they are the best of the lot in most cases.